trailbehind/zendesk-utils/helpcenter_to_pdf/README.md

     cp ../localize/_sample_project_settings.py ../localize/project_settings.py

-# Install Fonts (if on Ubuntu Linux, Mac has by default)
+# Install Chinese Fonts (if on Ubuntu Linux, Mac has these by default)

 Thanks for help from [this blog post](http://cnedelcu.blogspot.com/2015/04/wkhtmltopdf-chinese-character-support.html).